Search by category, archive or keyword

 - How does craft intervention therapy work?

 - How to start the CRAFT method for drug and alcohol addiction

-The CRAFT model focuses on the first two stages of change: pre-contemplation and contemplation.
+Here we will discuss applying the CRAFT Model for interventions during the the first two stages of change: pre-contemplation and contemplation.

 Most substance users are in the contemplation stage of change, which means they are aware there is a problem.
 Pre-contemplation is either complete denial or someone unaware there is a problem.
 Whether the substance user is in the pre-contemplation or contemplation stage, the goal is to move them into the following stages of change.

 The following stages are preparation for treatment, taking action by entering treatment and addressing the problem, and recovery maintenance and growth.
 The substance user must have ambivalence to move out of the contemplation stage.
 Ambivalence is when the substance user can recognize both sides of the argument.

 The goal of a clinician is to help the substance user see a greater need for change than a greater need to stay the same.
 There are many tools to help a substance user see the benefits of addressing the problem.
 Some of the earlier approaches before the CRAFT model and, in turn, inspired the CRAFT model include:

 Motivational Interviewing – An evidence-based intervention that seeks to evoke change talk by moving the substance user away from the sustained talk.
 The goal of motivational interviewing is to help motivate the substance user.

 The five dimensions of motivation a clinician seeks to receive from the substance user are Desire, Ability, Reasons, Need, and Commitment.
 Motivational interviewing is still used every day to help motivate clients, as it is an effective communication tool for clinicians.